Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms: Analysis and Discussion

 \section{Analysis and Discussion}

-For \textbf{RQ1}, we hypothesized that a larger number of comments would work best and that sentences would be more focused than comments.
-Similar samples did not significantly outperform random samples, though there were slight differences.
-However, in contrast to previous work, a smaller number of comments were needed.
+For \textbf{RQ1}, we hypothesized that a larger number of comments would work best and that sentences would be for more focused than comments.
+We found that similar samples significantly outperformed random samples.
+In contrast to previous work, a smaller number of comments were needed.
 It appears that sentences, while possibly more focused, may be more highly variable, whereas comments provide a more substantial amount of information.
-It may also be the case that generation requires more examples to mimic the style, whereas fewer samples are needed to predict verdicts, given that those samples are related.
-We further examined the correlation between the length of comments in tokens and accuracy for 20 similar comments (highest F1 model in Table~\ref{tab:samples——sit}), finding a very weak Pearson $r=0.01$ but significant ($p<0.04$) correlation, suggesting the comment length has little to do with how accurately verdicts are classified.
+It may also be the case that generation, as performed in \citet{plepi-etal-2024-perspective}, requires more examples to mimic style, whereas fewer samples are needed to predict verdicts, given that those samples are related.
+We examined the correlation between the length of comments in tokens and accuracy for 20 similar comments, finding a very weak Pearson $r=0.01$ but significant ($p<0.04$) correlation, suggesting the comment length has little to do with how accurately verdicts are classified.

 As mentioned in \S\ref{sec:results}, even a large number of sentences still underperforms a small number of similar posts.
 If we consider similar sentences to be only the unit of information that contains a fact about the annotator, it is more similar to work on personalization that uses personal attributes, as discussed in \S\ref{sec:related_work}.
-This type of metadata contains an age or gender, whereas the longer posts from annotators may contain rich information that perspectivist classifiers can leverage.
-While it is not strictly the case that sentences from our corpus represent isolated facts, this reasoning supports, and may partially explain why posts are more useful than sentences.
+This type of metadata contains an age or gender, whereas the longer posts from annotators may contain rich latent information that perspectivist classifiers can leverage.
+While it is not strictly the case that sentences from our corpus represent isolated facts, this reasoning supports, and may partially explain why comments are more useful than sentences.
+It also helps address the issue that sentences by themselves, are not always self-contained, as mentioned in \S\ref{sec:theory-based-categorization}.